To-ji in spring © robertpaulyoung

 To-ji is a Buddhist temple founded in 794 as guardian of the then young capital city.
-Today, it sits about 10 minutes' walk to the south of Kyoto Station, drawing curious tourists to admire its five-storey pagoda which was rebuilt in the mid-17th century.
-Over the centuries, a treasure trove of statues, calligraphy, and paintings has been collected at the temple, now housed in the various historic buildings making up the complex.
+A five-storey pagoda rebuilt in the mid-17th century, a treasure trove of statues, calligraphy, and paintings has been collected at the temple.
 The statues include a six-metre-tall Senju Kannon (thousand-armed Buddhist Goddess of Mercy) carved in 877.
-The gardens at the temple are lovely and the temple is an active place of worship which holds many ceremonies and religious services, giving the place a serene and authentic atmosphere which the popular tourist temples sometimes lack.
-Although many foreigners do choose to visit To-ji, the majority of people at the temple are locals there to pray and worship.
-There are many temples in the area but To-ji stands out because of its historic pagoda.
+The gardens at the temple are lovely and the temple is an active place of worship holding many ceremonies and religious services, giving the place a serene and authentic atmosphere.
+While there are many temples in the area, To-ji stands out because of its historic pagoda and awesome collection.

 Address: 1 Kujo-cho, Minami-ku